sztal/segram/README.md

 many additional functionalities into standard `spacy` tokens.
 In particular, `Doc` instances are enhanced with a special extension property `._.segram`, which converts them to `segram` grammar documents.
-Note that the printing results is different - the output is colored!
+Note that the printing results is different now - the output is colored!

 The colors denote the partition of the document into **components**, which are groups of related tokens headed by a syntactically and/or